This post contains affiliate links. Read the full disclosure here.

 Oatmeal Strawberry Banana Muffins

-- 1½ tbsp milk of your choice ( I use unsweetened almond milk)
+- 1½ tablespoon milk of your choice ( I use unsweetened almond milk)

 - ½ cup butter (vegan or regular)